mosip/pre-registration/README.md

 This repository contains the source code and design documents for MOSIP Pre-Registration module.

 # Dependencies
 Pre-Registration services' dependencies are mentioned below.
-For all kernel services refer to [commons repo](https://github.com/mosip/commons)
+For all Kernel services refer to [commons repo](https://github.com/mosip/commons)

 * pre-registration-login-service
     *  kernel-auditmanager-service